 There are many success stories of H1 Economics students, including Nicole Hia, from DHS, who flunked Promos as well as most of her J2, but who aced it at the A Levels.
 This is also the same experience for Kejia, TJC, amongst many many others.
 We also had students like Brandon from ACJC, who flunked H2 Promos and almost dropped to H1 Economics but after attending my lessons, decided to stick to H2 Economics and immediately scored a B at the next test and eventually an A at the A Levels.
 Honestly, quite a common experience for my students as 80-90% score A, whilst only about 35% score A nation-wide.
 Feel free to browse through some testimonials from past students.
 More are also available on Google.

 I can’t decide for you.
 But I think for Arts stream students, if you are less keen on Mathematics, you might want to choose H1 Math and H2 Economics.
 You probably might score better overall and the additional Economics concepts would probably be more useful in life than the additional Math you learn studying H2 Math (Ask your parents if you don’t believe me!).

 For Science stream students, many of you might think you can handle 4 H2 subjects, and you are probably right.
 If not, H1 Economics might be a good choice for you.
 But if you are bored with the sciences and are looking to study something different and exciting, H2 Economics should be considered.

-Ideally, all students should study H2 Economics, join my A Level Economics Tuition lessons and fall in love with Economics (or The Economics Tutor).
+Ideally, all students should study H2 Economics, join my A Level Economics Tuition programme and fall in love with Economics (or The Economics Tutor).
 H2 economics includes the most exciting topics, which are highly relevant to the real world.
 After all, what are you schooling for?